ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/23_Relations_Many_to_Many.md

 }
 ```

-Or many books with their tags:
+Or many books with their tags (note how tags are eagerly loaded to reduce queries):
 ```php
 $books = \App\Book::with('tags')->get();